busybox42/TorTalk/README.md

 2. **Tor Connection**: The app connects to the Tor network for anonymous communication.
 3. **Encryption**: Messages are encrypted using AES encryption before being sent.
 4. **Secure Messaging**: Users can send and receive encrypted messages through the Tor network.
+5. **Message Relay**: If direct communication fails, messages are relayed through the server.

 ## Security Considerations